thendo991/CleanCity/docs/faq.md

 ## 🤔 **General Questions**

 ### **Q: What is the main purpose of this project?**
 **A:** This is a comprehensive QA testing assessment where you'll test a real web application (CleanCity) to identify bugs, validate functionality, and demonstrate your testing skills.
-You'll work in teams of 3, use professional tools like Jira, and deliver a complete test report and presentation.
+You'll work in teams of 3, use professional tools like Jira or GitHub Kanban (free alternative), and deliver a complete test report and presentation.

 ### **Q: How long do we have to complete the project?**
-**A:** The project runs from June 26th to July 11th, 2024.
-You'll have weekly submissions every Wednesday, with the final submission due on July 11th.
+**A:** The project runs from June 26th to July 16th, 2025.
+You'll have weekly submissions every Wednesday, with the final submission due on July 16th.

 ### **Q: What if I can't attend the weekly meetings?**
 **A:** Weekly meetings are mandatory for group leaders.
 If you can't attend, arrange for another team member to represent your group.
-Contact the project manager in advance if there are unavoidable conflicts.
+Contact the Module instructor in advance if there are unavoidable conflicts.

 ### **Q: Can we work individually or do we have to work in teams?**
 **A:** This is a team project.
 You must work in groups of 3 people.
 Team collaboration and coordination are part of the assessment criteria.